atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 “wish for anything, farther than you polsess at present, but be thankful for the undisturbed Situation in which
 *
-“are placed;, and learn contentment.”.
+“are placed;, and learn contentment.".
 \
 4
 With these words, the quiet, well dilposed Mr. Selby left the room.
 'i ■ i. > *.
 1 ' * *
-** Law !”
+** Law !"
 Said miss Selby, going to the glass, and adjusting her tucker“ “talks like a parson. — But I ‘‘ wonder, mama, whether Sir Thomas “has daughters or Sons. — If there are “any young Ladies, we shall vific them as Soon as they come down, I ^ hope: do, pray, mama, let us visit them, and then I shall hear all about
 C '-'' ■ B 3 “London r

-“London: to be Sure, as thy have “lived there So long, they can tell me about the fashions, and everything.”
+“London: to be Sure, as thy have “lived there So long, they can tell me about the fashions, and everything."
 Mrs. Selby Smiled at her daughter’s cagerness: she felt no Small Satisfadlion sherself at the very idea of visiting a baronet’s Lady.
 Mr. Selby had, it is true, an independent fortune; yet it was not a large one : he, therefore, though of a benevolent, hospitable dif position, was willing to live in a retired manner, that he might be able to Save Something for his daughters, as his real estate would descend to his Son: he chose also to make Some provision for his wife, though he had married her without any money.
 She was the daughter of a merchant, Settled in a country town, where he had been upon Some business; and he happened to take a fancy